-to a wonderful adventure and investigation into human behavior.
-Discover the diverse ideas and thoughts of human beings and the
+Welcome to a wonderful adventure and investigation into human behavior.
+Discover the diverse ideas and thoughts of human

-The ultimate evaluation of all objectives will be the successful registration for and passing of the AP Psychology
+become involved.
+The ultimate evaluation of all objectives will be the successful registration for and passing of the AP

-will follow the outline of the Myers’ text as it correlates precisely with the AP College Board's suggested content
+We will follow the outline of the Myers text as it correlates precisely with the AP College Board's suggested content

 1. History of Psychology